valITino/SOC-9000/docs/00-prereqs.md

 ## Networks (Virtual Network Editor)

-The `scripts/host-prepare.ps1` helper uses VMware's `vmnetcfgcli.exe` to create the required VMnets automatically.
+The `scripts/host-prepare.ps1` helper uses VMware's `vmnetcfgcli.exe` or `vnetlib.exe` to create the required VMnets automatically.
 After running the script, verify the adapters in **Virtual Network Editor** if needed:

 - `VMnet8` — NAT (DHCP ON)
 - `VMnet20` — MGMT `172.22.10.0/24` (DHCP OFF)